R2D2-11/process-automation-platform/devia360-portfolio/docs/automations/04-document-management.md

-# 04 — Regulatory Document Management
+# 04_Regulatory Document Management

 > How I turned a mess of scattered emails and conflicting records into an audit-ready document repository with automated expiration tracking.

 ## The problem

 Chemical manufacturers are required to maintain current Safety Data Sheets (SDS/HDS) for every raw material they use.
-These documents have a legal shelf life — typically 2 years — and auditors check that they're current, complete, and accessible.
+These documents have a legal shelf life of 2 years and auditors check that they're current, complete, and accessible.

 Before DEVIA, the situation was:

-- **Purchasing** had their own list of SDS documents
+- Purchasing had their own list of SDS documents
-- **The lab** had a different list
+- The lab had a different list
 - **The two lists didn't match**
 - Documents were exchanged via email and stored... in email threads
-- **No one knew which documents were expired** until someone manually checked
+- No one knew **which documents were expired** until someone **manually checked**
-- **No shared repository** — if you needed an SDS, you searched your inbox and hoped
+- **No shared repository**

 I spent my first 6 months at EQUIMSA largely focused on "plugging holes" in documentation ahead of a regulatory audit.
 This was the pain that directly inspired the DOCS module.